ssnyman/ssnyman/README.md

 - 👋 Hi, I’m Shelby Snyman and I live in Colorado.
-- 👀 I’m interested in trasitioning careers into Web Development.
+- 👀 I’m interested in trasitioning careers into Web / Software Development.
-- 🌱 I’m currently learning HTML, CSS, and JS through V School.
+- 🌱 I’m currently learning Full Stack JS through V School.

 <!---
 ssnyman/ssnyman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.